 Overall, policies and individual decisions should allow home-based quarantine or isolation of children and caregivers based on a holistic assessment in which the child's best interests is a primary consideration.
-The decision to separate a child from his or her caregiver when applying any specific containment or care measures should be based not only on medical factors such as possible outcomes of infection for the child or caregiver, but also on the possible consequences of family separation.
+The decision to separate a child from his or her caregiver when applying any specific containment or care measures should be based not only on medical factors such as possible outcomes of infection for the child or caregiver, but also on the possible consequences of family separation on the child.

-In consultation with a health care provider, the caregiver, and the child, a holistic assessment should be conducted with an aim to keep children together with their caregivers wherever possible, and to identify an alternate healthy family-based caregiver who is familiar to the child and his or her family where it is not possible.
+In consultation with a health care provider, the caregiver, and the child, a holistic assessment should be conducted with an aim to keep children together with their caregivers wherever possible, and to identify an alternate healthy family member as caregiver, or someone who is familiar to the child and his or her family where it is not possible.
 Factors to consider include medical, familial, and psychosocial factors such as the patient's clinical condition, medical risk factors, home environment - including access to health care (including communication and transport), nutrition, access to water, sanitation and hygiene services, safety and protection concerns, isolation capacities, as well as high-risk individuals at home.
-Due to the negative and possibly long-term consequences of even a short period of family separation, additional non-medical factors must also be weighed carefully, including the availability and safety of suitable kinship, child-specific, or other family-based alternative care that is nurturing and familiar to the child, the age and developmental level of the child, the situation of any siblings, the child's attachments, any special needs of the child, the ability to maintain family contact and other routines after separation, among other factors.
+Due to the negative and possibly long-term consequences of even a short period of family separation, additional non-medical factors must also be weighed carefully, including the availability and safety of suitable kinship, child-specific, or other family-based alternative care that is nurturing and familiar to the child, the age and developmental stage of the child, the location of any siblings, the child's attachments, any special needs of the child, the ability to maintain family contact and other routines after separation, among other factors.

-This means that no one solution should be universally applied, and that depending on a consideration of all factors, it can be in the child's best interest for the caregiver and child to isolate or quarantine together at home while following recommended infection prevention and control measures.
-In such cases, the caregiver should also be instructed how to monitor the child's and his or her own health and should maintain communication with a health care provider during the home care period.
-If possible, community-based health workers should check on the child and caregiver's health.
+This means that if a caregiver or child is a confirmed or suspected case of COVID, no one solution should be universally applied.
+Depending on a consideration of all factors, it can be in the child's best interest for the caregiver and child to isolate or quarantine together at home while following recommended clinical care and infection prevention and control measures.
+In such cases, the caregiver